web-fragments/web-fragments/docs/src/pages/documentation/gateway.md

 ## What is the Fragments Gateway

-The fragments gateway is responsible for the registration of fragments in the application and for intercepting all application requests to match the pathname with a fragment, using a regular expression pattern as defined in the `routePatterns` property.
+The fragments gateway is responsible for the registration of fragments in the application,  and for matching the requests intercepted by the middleware, using the `urlpathname` with a fragment, using a regular expression pattern as defined in the `routePatterns` property.

 ## Gateway usage